"Autumns seem that season of beginning, spring." - Truman Capote

 Buster Keaton: 3 Films

 Three Buster Keaton silent classics – Sherlock Jr. (1924), The General (1926) and Steamboat Bill, Jr. (1928) – get 4K restorations and copious extras in this region-B boxset from Eureka!
 Masters of Cinema.
 There are three new video interviews with film scholar Peter Kramer; an hour-long new doc, Buster Keaton: The Genius Destroyed by Hollywood; audio of Keaton being interviewed at age 63.
 For Sherlock Jr., there's an audio commentary by film historian David Kalat, original music by Timothy Brock, a tour of filming locations and a featurette called 'Movie Magic & Mysteries.
 For The General, there's an original score composed and conducted by Carl Davis (also on Steamboat Bill Jr.), a locations and video tour, home-movie footage, an introduction by Orson Welles and another by Gloria Swanson.
 And for Steamboat Bill, Jr.: a making-of in the form of a video essay.
-The booklet runs 60 pages and is profusely illustrated.
+The illustrated booklet runs 60 pages.

-The Wonderful Worlds of Ray Harryhausen, Vol. 2
+The Wonderful Worlds of Ray Harryhausen, V.2

 Producer Ray Harryhausen's live-action animations from the early 1960s – Mysterious Island, Jason and the Argonauts and First Men in the Moon – get the deluxe treatment in these region-free Blu-rays from Indicator.
 Extras are gigantic.
 The Island disc has commentaries by Harryhausen and three film historians, several interviews, a new presentation by Kim Newman, a vintage featurette, a comic-book adaptation, the film's Super-8 edition, Bernard Herrmann’s score as an isolated track and much more.
 The Argonauts disc has commentaries by Harryhausen and filmmaker Peter Jackson and Randall William Cook, the original storyboards of the film's famous skeleton fight, 'The Harryhausen Chronicles' narrated by Leonard Nimoy, and much more.
 The Moon disc has a Harryhausen commentary, interviews old and new, an isolated score and, again, much more.
 The boxset comes with an 80-page book.